-This waffle washcloth can be done in under an hour or even sooner if you already know how to crochet.
-But even if you’re an absolute beginner, this can be a really good project for you to start and complete, all in one day!
+But even if you’re an absolute beginner, this pattern could be a really good project for you to start and complete, all in one day!
 Making washcloths or dishcloths are a great way to practise new stitches while you’re making something nice & practical for yourself or for your friends & family!

-I have made those washcloths using 100% cotton, light worsted #3 weight yarn (8ply/DK).
-I find cotton works best for washcloths as it absorbs watter really well, it is natural and just feels so good on the skin.
+I made those washcloths using 100% cotton, light worsted #3 weight yarn (8ply/DK).
+I find cotton works best for washcloths as it absorbs water really well and just feels nice and natural on skin.

 Ch = chain